João Martins (footballer, born 1988)

 João Paulo Neto Martins (born 30 June 1988) is a Portuguese former professional footballer who played as a midfielder.

 Club career

 Born in Oliveira do Hospital, Coimbra District, Martins played most of his youth football with Sporting CP, having arrived at the club's academy in 2000 at the age of 12.
-From 2007 to 2009 he would be loaned to three teams, C.D.
+From 2007 to 2009 he was loaned to three teams, C.D.
 Olivais e Moscavide and Atlético Clube de Portugal in the third division and S.C.
 Olhanense in the second (one league match during the entire season for the latter side).

 Released by Sporting in summer 2009, Martins resumed his career mainly in the third tier.
-He returned to division two in the 2012–13 campaign, signing for Associação Naval 1º de Maio.
+He returned to division two in 2012–13, signing for Associação Naval 1º de Maio.

+Martins joined second-division Académico de Viseu F.C. on 28 July 2013, on a one-year contract.
+He moved to the Primeira Liga in June 2014, agreeing to a two-year deal at recently-promoted F.C.
+Penafiel.
+He scored on his debut in the competition on 17 August, through a penalty, but in a 1−3 home loss against C.F.
+Os Belenenses; the campaign ended in immediate relegation, as last.

+Martins retired in 2018 aged 30, following two injury-riddled seasons at Viseu and C.D.
+Mafra.

 International career

 All youth levels comprised, Martins won 50 caps for Portugal and scored three goals.
 His first for the under-21 team arrived on 18 November 2008, when he played the last 25 minutes of the 4−1 friendly win over Spain in Cartaxo.